Navier-Stokes Existence and Smoothness: The Millennium Problem

 What makes it a Millennium Problem?

-- Mathematical depth — the problem touches analysis, geometry, topology, and physics simultaneously
+- Mathematical depth.
+It draws on analysis, geometry, topology, and physics simultaneously.

 The problem's difficulty is rooted in the supercritical nature of the 3D equations.
 The natural energy estimate